I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-appendtaillist.md

 Callers of <b>AppendTailList</b> can be running at any IRQL.
 If <b>AppendTailList</b> is called at IRQL &gt;= DISPATCH_LEVEL, the storage for the list entries must be memory-resident.

-The following code example shows how to write a function named <code>MyAppendTailList</code> that is similar to <b>AppendTailList</b>, but that treats the <i>ListToAppend</i> parameter as a pointer to a list head instead of as a pointer to the first entry in a (headless) list.
-Unlike <b>AppendTailList</b>, the <code>MyAppendTailList</code> function avoids including the <b>LIST_ENTRY</b> structure pointed to by the <i>ListToAppend</i> parameter in the entries that are appended to the list pointed to by the <i>ListHead</i> parameter.

-The <code>MyAppendTailList</code> function in this code example treats both the <i>ListHead</i> and <i>ListToAppend</i> parameters as pointers to list heads.
-When this function returns, the list pointed to by <i>ListToAppend</i> is empty; that is, it consists of a list head that has no associated list entries.
-All of the entries that were initially in this list have been appended to the list pointed to by <i>ListHead</i>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |